 How can I make French Toast II vegan?

-To create a vegan version, substitute traditional eggs with flaxseed or chia seed mixtures and use non-dairy milk alternatives.
+Swap eggs with flaxseed or chia seed mix and use non-dairy milk.

 Can I prepare the mixture the night before?